US pre-1900, 2019

 Longue durée US history; Black and Indigenous studies; settler colonialism and slavery; Louisiana and the Atlantic world; subaltern studies, postcolonialism, and ecocriticism; historical trauma, state violence, and genocide; human rights and the history of the present; critical theory and epistemics; digital and spatial humanities

-“The Middle Ground is a Shatter Zone: In the Wake of Settler Colonialism and Slavery on America’s Third Coast”
+“Embodied Violence in the Shatter Zone: Settler Colonialism and Slavery on America’s Third Coast”

-“‘It Has Always Been Customary to Make Slaves of Savages’: The Problem of Indian Slavery in Spanish Louisiana Revisited, 1769-1803,” The William & Mary Quarterly 79, no. 4 (Anticipated Publication 2022).
+“‘It Has Always Been Customary to Make Slaves of Savages’: The Problem of Indian Slavery in Spanish Louisiana Revisited, 1769-1803,” The William & Mary Quarterly 80, no. 3 (Accepted for publication, Summer 2023).

-“Bulbancha is Still a Place: Decolonizing the History of the Present,” in Louisiana Creole Peoplehood: Afro-Indigeneity and Community, Black-Indigenous Futures & Speculations Series, Andrew Jolivétte, Darryl Barthé & Rain Prud’homme-Cranford, eds.
+“Bulbancha is Still a Place: Decolonizing the History of the Present,” in Louisiana Creole Peoplehood: Afro-Indigeneity and Community, Black-Indigenous Futures & Speculations Series, Rain Prud’homme-Cranford, Darryl Barthé & Andrew Jolivétte, eds.
 (Seattle: University of Washington Press, 2021).

 “How Making Space for Indigenous Peoples Changes History,” with Caroline Dodds Pennock, in What is History, Now?, Helen Carr & Suzannah Lipscomb, eds.
 (London: Weidenfeld & Nicolson, 2021).